Into Film Clubs

 One aspect that makes Ladj Ly's film all too relevant is its portrayal of police brutality and its interrogation of injustice at the intersection of law enforcement and community behaviour.
 In this regard, it joins a chorus of youth-friendly titles from recent years which explore these issues and form a part of our Black Lives Matter theme page, most notably the likes of The Hate U Give and Monsters and Men, with all three titles embracing youth culture and modern technology to tell the story, either through mobile phone footage (as in the former titles) or, as in Les Misérables, cleverly incorporating the use of a drone as a key part of the plot.

-A young girl is drawn to activism and protest after witnessing the police shooting of her childhood friend.
+A young girl is drawn to activism after witnessing the police shooting of her childhood friend.

 Age group14+ years